SNL sides with billionaire Jeff Bezos, not everyday New Yorkers, on HQ2

 — Brenden Schitt (@brendengallager) November 18, 2018

-When Michael Che and Colin Jost offered their official positions on Amazon’s move to New York during the Weekend Update portion of the show, though, they made the relatively benign Bezos sketch look like anti-capitalist screed Sorry to Bother You in comparison.
+When Weekend Update hosts Michael Che and Colin Jost offered their official positions on Amazon’s move to the city, though, they made the relatively benign Bezos sketch look like anti-capitalist screed Sorry to Bother You in comparison.

-Perhaps upset that The Daily Show’s Jaboukie Young-White ate their lunch earlier last week by having a funny take about Amazon moving to New York, Che and Jost settled on serving as de facto PR arm for Goliath.
+Perhaps upset that The Daily Show’s Jaboukie Young-White ate their lunch earlier last week with a funny take about Amazon moving to New York, Che and Jost settled on serving as de facto PR arm for Goliath.
 What more could Amazon hope for than to have yacht regatta mascot Colin Jost call objecting New Yorkers “whiny bitches” during #Resistance Twitter’s favorite comedy show?

 “A lot of New Yorkers are worried about the impact Amazon will have on Queens, but I’m more worried about the impact Queens will have on Amazon,” Che said, as an over-the-shoulder graphic depicted a package decked out in tacky purple and leopard-print wrapping.